-When you put on a suit, rules are sometimes made to be broken.
-And when it comes to suits, rules should be bent, but not broken – by most of the people.
+When it comes to suits, rules should be bent, but not broken – by most of the people.
 There are many ways to look at the way history treats the trendsetters, and chances are you’ll run into some pretty funny images of broken rules that never quite took off.
 A suit in many ways is like a highly customizable uniform, with a base set that needs to be respected.
 So take a look at these few simple rules and try to learn the bulk of them.
 Well unless you’re a trendsetter, that is.

 Dark Brown & Mixing